arrebarritra/DD2360HT23/hw_3/report.md

     I used ParaView to visually compare the two implementations visually, and qualitatively there seemed to be no difference for both the `GEM_2D` and `GEM_3D` inputs.

-    I also compared the output values between the versions, to find the maximum difference between the results from the CPU and GPU.
+    I also compared the output values between the versions, to find the maximum difference between the results from the CPU and GPU using a python script.
 For `GEM_2D` we get:

     ```
     B_10.vtk: loaded 98301 values